joeyshi12/obsidian-vault/bsc4/cpsc304/8_data_warehousing/OLAP Query Types.md

 ## Slicing
 - The slice operation produces a slice of the cube by picking a specific value for one of the dimensions.
-- Filter with WHERE clause
+- Filter with WHERE clause `WHERE attr = value`

+Dicing
+- Pick specific value for multiple